Part 2: Interact with your Smart Contract

 Now just run the script and you should be able to see the old message, the updating status, and the new message printed out to your terminal!

 That is due to the mining process!
 If you are curious about how to track transactions while they are being mined, visit the Alchemy mempool to see the status of your transaction (whether it's pending, mined, or got dropped by the network).
-If your transaction got dropped, it's also helpful to check Ropsten Etherscan and search for your transaction hash.
+If your transaction got dropped, it's also helpful to check Goerli Etherscan and search for your transaction hash.